nasa/harmony-regression-tests/README.md

 Notes:

 1. *All notebooks require variable `EDL_USER` and `EDL_PASSWORD` to
-be exported for authentication against earthdata login.
-If you are including the NetCDF-to-Zarr (n2z) tests, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` must be set to values for your current test environment to access the created Zarr store.*
+be exported for authentication against earthdata login.*

-1. *It's possible to run a selection of notebooks by providing a list of images to run after the run_notebooks command.  e.g. `./run_notebooks.sh hga n2z` would run the `harmony GDAL adapter` and `NetCDF-to-Zarr` regression tests.*
+1. *It's possible to run a selection of notebooks by providing a list of images to run after the run_notebooks command.  e.g. `./run_notebooks.sh hga hoss` would run the `harmony GDAL adapter` and `HOSS` regression tests.*

 1. *`HARMONY_HOST_URL` is the harmony base url for your target environment. e.g. `SIT` would be `https://harmony.sit.earthdata.nasa.gov`*